A huge hurdle for new writers is learning how to stop procrastinating and start writing when faced with a blank page.

 - “I don’t have enough time to finish so I can’t start”

-So we can see that it’s not so much the blank page itself that is the problem but it’s how we think about the blank page that triggers thoughts that trigger feelings that change our behaviour.
+So we can see that it’s not so much the writing procrastination itself that is the problem but it’s how we think about the blank page that triggers thoughts that trigger feelings that change our behaviour.
 So how do we counteract all this?

 Well, according to the researchers, the secret is to get ‘real’ about our thoughts and stop them in our tracks.

 Getting real opens us up to different ways of seeing, changes our emotions about the situation and energises us into taking action and getting writing.

 Here are some more realistic, accurate and helpful thoughts we can use to dispute our automatic thoughts that will have us typing away faster and more productively:

 - Ideas will come once I start writing – I don’t need to wait until I feel creative.
 Just getting started and typing something – anything will get my creative juices flowing.

 - Who says I always need to be in the mood before I start writing.
 Just getting started can help put me in the mood.